My interest in clothing came from my father who even in the middle of Kansas wanted to know the latest fashion.

 One of my travel photographs was published by the Los Angeles Times, where you’ll also see an occasional letter to the editor!

 I reside in Southern California.

-As I meet more and more of the members of the Ask Andy Forums and those of you kind enough to own my book there seems to be a common question.
+As I meet more and more of the members of the Ask Andy Community and those of you kind enough to own my book there seems to be a common question.

 How did you ever start the website?
 Here’s the answer!

 I was connected to modernman.com as their men’s fashion forum monitor.
 I tried to get the owner to post more of my articles, and add some advertising so that maybe I could get paid something!
 Those requests were not acted upon.

 So I thought maybe I can do this myself the way I’d like to do it.